 The Department of Radiation Oncology at the University of Maryland is strongly committed to maintaining the quality of our educational program.
-Our department is at the forefront in innovation with its nationally recognized Medical Physics and Radiobiology divisions, which provide outstanding clinical and research experiences for trainees.
+Our department is at the forefront of innovation with its nationally recognized Medical Physics and Radiobiology divisions, which provide outstanding clinical and research experiences for trainees.

 As clinical trainees, you will have the opportunity to train in the following facilities which include, but are not limited to:

-- Intensity Modulated Radiation Therapy (IMRT)
+- External Beam Radiation Therapy